We have a lot of choices when it comes to pour over coffee brewers.

 I would almost go as far as to say there’s hardly a reason not to get the Bean Envy pour over!

-If there wasn’t a different coffee brewer that takes the spot as my favorite because of the superb taste, this Bean Envy pour over would be my top recommendation to get.
+If there wasn’t a different coffee brewer that takes the spot as my favorite because of the superb taste it yields, this Bean Envy pour over would be my top recommendation to get.

 I hope you enjoyed this review of this amazing coffee maker!
 If you have any questions or comments about it please feel free to let me know.
 Coffee cheers!